KVSun/KV-Sun-WP/README.md

 - Clone repository into `wp-content/themes` and then `cd` into the new directory and run `npm install`.

+## Contributing
+Please see [Contributing Guidelines](./CONTRIBUTING.md) and follow templates for issues and pull requests.
+Any development done should be on a branch in your own fork of the main repository, submitted by pull request.
+All pull requests must pass tests through Travis-CI before merging.

 ## Contact
 - [email](mailto:editor@kvsun.com?subject=KVSunWP)
 - [phone](tel:17603793667,14)